-b.
-Optional Warmup Criteria.
-Optional warmup criteria are defined in CNATRAINST 1500.4G.
+e.
+Optional Warmup Event Criteria.
+Optional warmup criteria are defined in CNATRAINST 1500.4H.
 Optional warmup events are based on the student's performance.
-If the student is in the optional warmup window and their performance meets MIF (is sufficient to meet MIF by the end of block), the event shall count as the next syllabus event.
-If the student's performance is marginal or UNSAT, the event will be coded as a warmup.
+If the student is in the optional warmup window and their performance meets MIF or is sufficient to meet MIF by the end of block, the event shall count as the next syllabus event.
+If the student's performance is Marginal or UNSAT, the event will be graded as such and coded as a warmup.